BelkinNikita/Labirinth/README.md

 Red block kills a player

-Green block kills a player and red blocks
+Green block kills a player and red blocks too.

 Yellow blocks gains a score point

-If a green block destroys red or yellow block, than a player gets a score point
+If a green block destroys a red block or a yellow one, than a player gets a score point

 Green block costs 20 score